williamandrews2/portfolio/README.md

 ## 📐 Layout & Design

-- **Card-Based Sections** – Organized content for easy navigation
+- **Card-Based Project Section** – Organized content for easy navigation
-- **Performance Optimizations** – Compressed assets and efficient CSS
+- **Performance Optimizations** – Compressed assets and efficient styling with Material UI
 - **Responsive Design** – Ensures usability across devices

 ---

 ## 🚧 Planned Enhancements

-- Integrate JavaScript for interactive elements
-- Refine UI/UX for improved user engagement
-- Add dynamic project filtering and animations
+- Add more to the description of each project card.

----

-## 🐞 Known Issues

-- [ ] Adjust logo sizes in the footer for better alignment
+- Add a copy of my resume to the About Me section.
+- Add links to each GitHub repository and link to a live preview of each project.

 ---